 Lake Forest, Ill., Lake Forest College, Durand Art Institute, A Century of American Painting: Masterpieces Loaned by The Art Institute of Chicago, June 10-16, 1957, cat.
 23, as Hogs Killing a Rattlesnake.

-Neenah, Wisc., Bergstrom Art Center, John Steuart Curry, Thomas Hart Benton and Grant Wood, March 29-April 23, 1972.
+Neenah, Wisconsin, Bergstrom Art Center, John Steuart Curry, Thomas Hart Benton and Grant Wood, March 29-April 23, 1972.